My Bucket List

 My list would be much different than it would have been 35 years ago, and if I am still around this earth in 35 years, it would be far different than what I will be writing out over the next few months.
 Aging does change perspective.
 You become more aware of your physical limitations and mortality.

-I am using a “Page” on the website, because it WILL change, with updates and new items being added as time allows, also updates as items are crossed off the list.
-But something different from any other Bucket List I have encountered, is that I will try and explain WHY the items are here, and why this is important to me.
-Because of this process, I am expecting AT LEAST a few months, before my list is fully up.
+I am using a “Page” on the website, because it will change, with updates and new items being added as time allows, also updates as items are crossed off the list.
+But something different from any other Bucket List I have encountered, is that I will try and explain why the items are here, and why this is important to me.

 1: Complete a Full Marathon COMPLETED OCTOBER 19, 2014